awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

   }
 ```

 In the above code we make a copy, then we decrement `top`.
 If copy elision occurs, then on the `return` line, we don't call the copy constructor!
 Instead, it's when we create the copy that we write into the return slot.
-The problem is that the standard doesn't guarantee copy elision in this case.
+The issue is that the C++ standard doesn't guarantee copy elision in this case.

+I think that if it were guaranteed, we could have member functions that both mutate the container and return a value.